Brewing Coffee

 Overextraction.
 If you don't use a coarse grind of coffee, or let it brew for more than four minutes, you will "overextract" solids from the coffee, leaving you with coffee so strong (too strong), that it's sludge.

-Sendiment.
-Even if you don't overextract, you will end up with sendiment at the bottom of your cup that is unappealing to some.
+Sediment.
+Even if you don't overextract, you will end up with sediment at the bottom of your cup that is unappealing to some.
 A swish of the cup before your last sip will dissolve this sentiment into your coffee, but that last sip will be strong and a little thicker body.

 Click here to check out Marc's blog posts on Press Pot Coffee